Home/Blog Center/

 Ever put on your headset, ready to dive into a gripping podcast, an intense gaming session, or an important conference call, only to be met with the distracting sound of your own voice echoing back at you?
 If you've found yourself asking, "Why can I hear myself in my headset?", you're not alone.
 This common issue can be both confusing and annoying, but the good news is—it's usually fixable.
 Now, how can you fix this?
 Fortunately, it doesn't have to be as complicated as it seems.
 Read on to find out how.

-Unlock Black Friday savings of UP to 40% OFF on soundcore's premium headphones, earbuds, and speakers.
+Unlock up to $70 off on soundcore's premium headphones, earbuds, and speakers!

 Save Now